nicholas-stoll22/flexbox-lander/README.md

-simple project to learn how to create landing pages using flexbox
+# Flexbox Lander (The Odin Project)

-(part of The Odin Project fundamentals course)
+simple project to learn how to create simple landing pages using flexbox